rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 **Diego Rodriguez**

+About Me:
 - Data Scientist with Brightspot.
 I do statistical modeling, data analytics, data engineering, and machine learning.
 - At General Assembly, I teach Python, and have previously taught Data Science.
 Also, I am a graduate of General Assembly’s Data Science Immersive bootcamp in 2017.
+I teach Python with an emphasis on data, data manipulation - best suited for aspiring data analysts or data scientists (less so for aspiring web developers).
-- I enjoy cooking, learning to sail, Marvel movies, and teaching!
+- I enjoy cooking, learning to sail, Marvel movies, AND teaching!

+My Teaching Style:
+- To the point!
+- I tend to repeat stuff!
+- I am open to feedback (there will be opportunities to provide it in real-time and after class)

 ---